fcapolini/aremel/README.md

 ## Notes

-* Aremel uses a preprocessor to implement modularization with `<:import>` and componentization with `<:define>`.
+* Aremel uses a preprocessor to support modularization with `<:import>` and componentization with `<:define>`.
 Aremel components are conceptually similar to C macros.
 Component names must include at least one dash character.
 * Aremel components can be based on any tag (`div` is the default) and can include `<:slot>`s where content can be added.
 Components can extend other components much like classes can extend other classes in object oriented languages.
 * In addition to values, `:` attributes can define functions which act as methods in the context of their tag.
 * Tags in Aremel work as visibility scopes for page logic: nested tags can access outer values and functions, while outer tags can only access a nested tag's values via dot notation if it'a given a name with the `:aka` attribute.